morinlab/ProDuSe/docs/source/run_produse.rst

 Filtering Parameters

 	:-f, --filter:
 		A filepath to a pickled Random Forest Classifier, used to filter variants.
-Can be generated using 'produse train'
+Can be generated using train_

+	.. _train: Train.html

 .. note:: If no -b/--barcode is specified for one or more samples, adapter_predict will be run on those samples automatically